ericcmilligan/QuizStudyAppAndriodJava/1-overview.md

 I wish to create a test quizzer app that allows a student to create quiz sets by linking questions attached with four answer options of their choice to a created tag.
 With one option for the question to be marked as the correct answer by the student.
-A tagging system will be implemented, so questions can be associated with tags, allowing questions to be included in a certain tag(category) to create a quiz I.e. questions for the programming tag are used to create a quiz with a category of programming.
+The tagging system will be implemented, so questions can be associated with tags, allowing questions to be included in a certain tag(category) to create a quiz I.e. questions for the programming tag are used to create a quiz with a category of programming.